scottytoohotty21/MovePilot-App/SCRIPT_MAP.md

 - Done: `jobs = JSON.parse(localStorage.getItem('photon_jobs')) || [...]` has been replaced with safe JSON loading.
 - Done: `saveToDevice()` now catches failed saves and records storage health instead of throwing.
 - `getAppSettings()` already catches bad settings data, but the main jobs store should do the same.
-- Line 1285 currently has two variables on one line: `let surveyorSignatureLastY = 0;let signatureLastX = 0;`.
+- Done: line 1285 had two variables on one line and has been split.
-- The section called `Schedule tab` includes listed-inventory helper functions.
+- Done: the section called `Schedule tab` included listed-inventory helper functions and has been renamed.
-- The section called `Signature pads` includes quote/availability functionality as well as signature pad logic.
+- Done: the section called `Signature pads` included export/sharing functionality and has been renamed.

 ## Pass 1 Changes